intrepidLi/intrepidLi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a BEng student at Beihang University, majoring in Computer Science and Technology.
-I'm now interested in the fields of artifical intelligence.
-I'd like to make computer understand human language better and help people solve problems in their daily life.
+I'm a CS PhD student at The Chinese University of Hong Kong, supervised by [Prof.Irwin King](https://www.cse.cuhk.edu.hk/people/faculty/irwin-king/).
+I'm now interested in the fields of recommendation systems and LLMs, special in generative recommendation systems and LLM post-training.
+I'd like to make these systems more effective and user-friendly.
 Here is my [English CV](uploads/resume_en.pdf) and [Chinese CV](uploads/resume_zh.pdf).
-I'm currently looking for a PhD position in Computer Science.
-If you are interested in my research, please feel free to contact me.
 {style="text-align: justify;"}